HTML Guide

 Normally, the first heading on a page is a level 1 heading, and this describes the overall content of the page.
 The main subsections of the page are introduced by level 2 headings.
 If any of these main subsections have subsections, then they are introduced by level 3 headings, etc. For example, the level 1 heading on this page is HTML Guide.
 The level 2 headings are Introduction, HTML elements, Title, Headings, etc. The section with the level 2 heading Form controls has a subsection introduced with the level 3 heading Forms mode.

-As noted earlier, if you press INSERT + T to read the title bar, Jaws also tells you the current heading.
+As noted earlier, if you press Insert + T to read the title bar, Jaws also tells you the current heading.

 Lists